-On October 15th, the Bahamas is opening to visitors and extending their tourism offerings into their “third phase” for foreign travelers.
+On November 1st, The Bahamas extended their tourism offerings into their “fourth phase” for foreign travelers.
 As always, we want to ensure that Yellow Dog’s clients and anglers are well-informed and equipped with accurate information to make decisions with regard to planning and the Bahamian travel booking process.
 Here is what you need to know about the third and fourth phases of the reopening of the Bahamas to traveling anglers.

 Who: Open to all Americans wishing to travel to the Bahamas.